Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 ## Edit FAQs and Responses

-Steps to edit FAQs and Responses:
+Steps to edit FAQs and responses:

 1. From the nodes hierarchy, select the relevant term.
 FAQs associated with the term appear on the right pane.
 3. Hover over the intent or response and click the **Edit** icon.